matuzalemmuller/TwitchSpammer/README.md

 ## Instructions

 In order to run this code, you need to register an application in Twitch so you can get the client information to connect the bot to your account.
-More information on what is needed to run the bot is below.
+More information on what is needed to run the bot below.

 To run TannerBot, simply download this repo, install the dependencies and run the code.